astramieri/aws-cloud-practitioner/docs/database/neptune.md

 - Optimized for these complex and hard queries
 - Can store up to billions of relations and query the graph with milliseconds latency
 - Highly available with replications across multiple AZs
+- Uses cases:
-- Uses cases: great for knowledge graphs (e.g. wikipedia), fraud detection, recommendation engines, social networking
+    - great for knowledge graphs (e.g. wikipedia)
+    - fraud detection
+    - recommendation engines
+    - social networking